N. Provisions

 Diluted earnings per share adjust the figures used in the determination of basic earnings per share to take into account, the after income tax effect of interest and other financing costs associated with dilutive potential equity shares and the weighted average number of additional equity shares that would have been outstanding assuming the conversion of all dilutive potential equity shares.

-W Segment Reporting
+W. Segment Reporting

 Operating segments are identified and reported in a manner consistent with the internal financial reporting provided to the chief operating decision makers, responsible for allocating resources and assessing performance of the operating segments.

-X Events after reporting date:
+X. Events after reporting date:

 Where events occurring after the Balance Sheet date provide evidence of conditions that existed at the end of the reporting period, the impact of such events is adjusted within the Financial Statements.
-Non Adjusting events after the Balance Sheet date which are material size or nature are disclosed separately in the Financial Statements.
+Non Adjusting events after the Balance Sheet date which are material in size or nature are disclosed separately in the Financial Statements.

 The Company is engaged in the business of manufacturing and trading of pharmaceuticals products.
 The Chief Operating Decision Maker monitors the operating results of its business for the purpose of making decisions about resource allocation and performance.
 Manufacturing and trading of pharmaceuticals products is considered as only segment.